 - generalized anxiety disorder (general feeling of anxiety most of the time)

 Anxiety disorders often occur together with other medical conditions, such as depression, eating disorders, or substance use problems.

 Anxiety disorders are the most common of all mental disorders.
 About 1 out of every 4 adults has an anxiety disorder sometime in their life and about 1 out of every 10 people currently has an anxiety disorder.
 They are more common in women and can affect both children and adults.

-Many people misunderstand these disorders and think they can get over them on their own (i.e., without treatment).
+Many people misunderstand these disorders and think they can get over them on their own (i.e., without professional help).
 This is usually not the case.
 Fortunately, there are many treatments available today to help.

 Although researchers don't know exactly why some people experience anxiety disorders, they do know that there are various factors involved.
 Like many other mental health conditions, anxiety disorders seem to be a result of a combination of biological, psychological, and other individual factors.

 How we think and react to certain situations can affect anxiety.
 Some people may perceive certain situations to be more dangerous than they actually are (e.g., fear of flying).
 Others may have had a bad experience and they fear this will happen again (e.g., a dog bite).
 Some psychologists believe that childhood experiences can also contribute to anxiety.

 Researchers know that problems with brain chemistry can contribute to the development of anxiety disorders.
 Certain neurotransmitters (chemical messengers) in the brain involved in anxiety include serotonin, norepinephrine, and gamma-aminobutyric acid (GABA).
 Researchers have also shown that changes in activity in certain areas of the brain are involved in anxiety.
 Many anxiety disorders run in families and likely have a genetic cause.